DeanPDX/DeanPDX.github.io/_posts/2022-07-14-thoughts-on-flutter-as-an-angular-developer.md

 > Container doesn't implement its properties directly.
 Instead, Container combines a number of simpler widgets together into a convenient package.
 For example, the Container.padding property causes the container to build a Padding widget and the Container.decoration property causes the container to build a DecoratedBox widget.
 If you find Container convenient, feel free to use it.
 If not, feel free to build these simpler widgets in whatever combination meets your needs.

 ### DateTime
 When I began my software career, I didn't realize how much of it would involve me dealing with quotidian DateTime implementation details like timezones and leap years.
 With every language, date handling has its unique pitfalls.
 The only thing I found odd with Dart/Flutter is that you have to [install a dependency](https://pub.dev/documentation/intl/latest/intl/DateFormat-class.html) to be able to format dates.
+Other than that, the DateTime class will feel pretty familiar for most developers.

 ### Numbers
-Want to round a number to a certain precision?
-The only way I found to do it is to round it as a string then `num.Parse` it:
+Want to round a number to a fixed precision?
+The only way I found to do it is to round it as a string then `num.Parse` said string:

 ```dart
 n = num.parse(n.toStringAsFixed(2));